Josef-Friedrich/audiorename/README.rst

         if
         --

-        %if{condition,text} or %if{condition,truetext,falsetext}
+        %if{condition,truetext} or             %if{condition,truetext,falsetext}
             If condition is nonempty (or nonzero, if it’s a number), then returns the second argument.
 Otherwise, returns the             third argument if specified (or nothing if falsetext is left off).

         ifdef
         -----

-        %ifdef{field}, %ifdef{field,truetext} or
+        %ifdef{field}, %ifdef{field,text} or
-        %ifdef{field,truetext,falsetext}
+        %ifdef{field,text,falsetext}
             If field exists, then return truetext or field (default).
 Otherwise, returns falsetext.
 The field should be entered without $.

         left
         ----